psychemedia/island-storynotes/hambrough-monson.md

 So what was the *Ardlamont Shooting Case*, aka the *Ardlament Mystery*, or the *Monson Case*?

-The story begins with a report of what appears to be an unfortunate accident:
+The story begins with newspaper reports in mid-August, 1893, of what appears to be an unfortunate shooting accident:

 ```{admonition} *YOUNG GENTLEMAN SHOT DEAD IN BUTE*, Dundee Evening Telegraph, Saturday 12 August, 1893
 :class: dropdown